AdobeDocs/adobeio-console/services.md

 You can also select the specific credential type from the left navigation to view the *Credential details* and perform other actions (generate JWT tokens, copy credential details, retrieve client secrets, etc.) as needed.
 For more information on accessing credentials, please read the [credentials overview](credentials.md).

+To view credentials for events, select the specific event registration from the left navigation and select the *Credentials* tab.
+For more information on working with events, including viewing event credentials, follow the [Add Events guide](services-add-events.md).

+## Insights

+Adobe Developer Console automatically generates valuable insights related to API and runtime usage for each enterprise project (or for each workspace when working in a templated project).

+API insights are also generated for personal projects, however because Runtime cannot be added to personal projects, there are no runtime usage insights available.

+To learn more about insights, read the [insights overview](insights.md).

 ## Next steps

 You can continue to add as many services as you need by following the various [workflow guides](#service-specific-workflows) found in this document.

-Once you have completed development on your project and are ready to submit your application for approval, please read the [project approval process guide](approval.md) to get started.
+Once you have completed development on your project and are ready to submit your application for approval, please read the [project approval guide](approval.md) to get started.